YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **High DPS (secondary guns reliant), vanguard fire supporter, secondary flagship**, vanguard anti-torp defence, submarine debuffer.

 * Skill:
   * Odin spawns in front of the flagship, regardless of her actual placement in the comp, and takes -20% damage.
 Every 15s, Odin sends out a sonar ping revealing all subs for 10s, reducing their Accuracy by 25% and decreasing the damage the vanguard takes from torpedoes by -15% for 10s.
+Note that her being in front will make her more likely to be targeted by enemy fire.
   * Every 18s, 75% chance to fire a [barrage](https://streamable.com/svrjmd); also, all torpedoes mounted change their pattern from conal to parallel.
     * The SHIELD-IGNORING RAILGUN deals 240 bdmg with 150/150/150 mods; the 24 NEEDLES deal 92 bdmg with 100/80/60 mods.
 Both are modified by 100% of the unit's FP.
   * Has torpedoes instead of regular DD/CL secondary guns... and has two sets of special ghost guns (one for long-range support fire, one for close-range defence) to compensate.